Comet Encke

 Comet Encke /'ENki/, or Encke's Comet (official designation: 2P/Encke), is a periodic comet that completes an orbit of the Sun once every 3.3 years.
 (This is the shortest period of a reasonably bright comet; the faint main-belt comet 311P/PanSTARRS has a period of 3.2 years.)
 Encke was first recorded by Pierre Méchain on 17 January 1786, but it was not recognized as a periodic comet until 1819 when its orbit was computed by Johann Franz Encke.
 Like Halley's Comet, it is unusual in its being named after the calculator of its orbit rather than its discoverer.
 Like most comets, it has a very low albedo, reflecting only 4.6% of the light its nucleus receives, although comets generate a large coma and tail that can make them much more visible during their perihelion (closest approach to the Sun).
 The diameter of the nucleus of Encke's Comet is 4.86 km.

+It reaches opposition on 8 October 2026 when it will be about magnitude 15.
+It comes to perihelion on 10 February 2027 when it will have a solar elongation of 10 degrees.

 Discovery

 As its official designation implies, Encke's Comet was the first periodic comet discovered after Halley's Comet (designated 1P/Halley).
 It was independently observed by several astronomers, the first two being Pierre Méchain and Charles Messier in 1786.
 It was next observed by Caroline Herschel in 1795 and was "discovered" for a third time by Jean-Louis Pons in 1818.
 Its orbit was calculated by Johann Franz Encke, who through laborious calculations was able to link observations of comets in 1786 (designated 2P/1786 B1), 1795 (2P/1795 V1), 1805 (2P/1805 U1) and 1818 (2P/1818 W1) to the same object.
 In 1819 he published his conclusions in the journal Correspondance astronomique, and predicted correctly its return in 1822 (2P/1822 L1).
 It was recovered by Carl Ludwig Christian Rümker at Parramatta Observatory on 2 June 1822.

+Although named after Johann Encke, he himself insisted that the comet should be referred to as Pons's Comet instead, however this was not widely adopted.